GLOSSARY OF TERMS

 DSSU: Dynamic Steady State Universe.

-DSSU Theory: the cosmology theory that holds that the space
+DSSU Theory: The natural cosmology theory that holds that the space

 medium (a nonmaterial aether) is